-A day in Mousehole finally led to me running to pretty Lamorna Cove, covering 5 miles along the Cornish coast and countryside.
+A day in Mousehole finally led to me running to pretty Lamorna Cove, covering a circular 5 miles along the Cornish coast and countryside.

 Lamorna Cove is renowned for being one of the most beautiful spots in Cornwall so I was definitely overdue a visit.

 It’s also a place people name their children after, amplifying how special this hamlet on the Penwith peninsula in west Cornwall is.

 This circular Mousehole to Lamorna Cove route involves taking the public footpath from Mousehole to Kemyel Drea, before heading down a valley to Lamorna Cove.
 The other half, from Lamorna to Mousehole, is on my favourite playground, the south west coast path